OKEAMAH/Git/docs/developer/guidelines.rst

 ``src/lib_protocol_environment/sigs/v3/logging.mli`` for protocol code.

 It is important to choose the appropriate level for each event in the code to avoid flooding the node administrator with too much information.

-These are the rules-of-thumb that we use in the code to decide the appropriate level (here listed from most to least verbose) for each event:
+We are using rules-of-thumb to decide the appropriate level for each event.
+Here are the levels and their rules listed by the least verbose to the most:

-- ``Debug`` level -- the most verbose -- it is used by developers to follow the flow of execution of the node at the lowest granularity.
+- ``Notice`` level (the default) is for events that the node admin should be interested in, but that do not require any action.
+These messages are intended for users: they should be clean, fit on one line if recurrent and avoid being too recurrent.
+The ideal situation is: one line per block when the node behaves as expected.
+Hence, by default, events of this level are shown on stdout and also stored on disk.
-- ``Info`` level is about all the additional information that you might want to have, but they are not important to have if your node is running OK (and definitely do not require any action).
+- ``Info`` level is about all the additional information that you might want to have in a log, but that is not important to see when your node is running well (and definitely does not require any action).
+This level is intended for internal logs, i.e., automatically-recorded logs that could be sent by a user to developers for understanding a specific situation.
+Hence, by default, events of this level are stored on disk but not shown on stdout.
-- ``Notice`` level (the default) should be about things that the node admin should be concerned, but that does not require any action.
+- ``Debug`` level -- the most verbose -- is intended for developers to follow the flow of execution of the node at the lowest granularity.

 The two following levels are used to provide information to the node administrator of possible problems and errors: